elastic/observability-examples/aws/amazon-bedrock-agentcore/elastic_agentcore_sre_agent/elastic_agentcore_sre_agent.md

 # Agentcore SRE Agent

-For the purpose of troubleshooting AWS Agentocre agents, we at Elastic have built an SRE Agent using the [Elastic Agent Builder](https://www.elastic.co/elasticsearch/agent-builder).
-On steps to create a new personalized agent, you can follow this [blog](https://www.elastic.co/search-labs/blog/elastic-ai-agent-builder-context-engineering-introduction).
+For the purpose of troubleshooting AWS Agentcore agents, we at Elastic have built an SRE Agent using the [Elastic Agent Builder](https://www.elastic.co/elasticsearch/agent-builder).
+For steps to create a new personalized agent, you can follow this [blog](https://www.elastic.co/search-labs/blog/elastic-ai-agent-builder-context-engineering-introduction).

 You can customize the agent by providing custom instructions to the Agent.